elkar-ai/elkar-a2a/README.md

 ## ✨ What is Elkar?

-Elkar empowers developers to build and manage collaborative, autonomous multi-agent systems effortlessly.
-By handling the underlying infrastructure with its robust Rust backend and offering a managed service option, Elkar lets you focus on agent logic, not operational overhead.
+Elkar helps developers build collaborative, autonomous multi-agent systems with A2A protocol without the complexity of managing infrastructure.

 Elkar provides:

-- 🚀 **Simplified Agent Development**: A Python SDK for easy A2A protocol integration
-- 📊 **Comprehensive Task Management**: A web UI to monitor, manage tasks, view history, and gain insights
-- 🛠️ **Powerful Debugging Tools**: An integrated A2A debugger to inspect interactions and accelerate troubleshooting
-- ☁️ **Flexible Deployment**: Options for self-hosting or using our managed service
-- ⚙️ **High-Performance Backend**: Built with Rust for reliability and speed
+🐍 A Python SDK (other languages coming soon) to build and connect AI agents using the A2A protocol with store and queue management.
+🖥️ An application and API to manage, monitor and debug agent tasks.

 Forget about infrastructure concerns—Elkar handles the complexity so your agents can focus on what matters: working together.

-Whether you're debugging agent behaviors or streaming tasks — Elkar makes it easy.
+Whether you're debugging agent behaviors or streaming tasks — Elkar makes A2A easy.

 ## 🔧 What can you do with Elkar?